What makes an appropriate wheelchair, and why does it matter?

 Even more concerning than wasted and unused wheelchairs are wheelchairs that cause active harm to unwitting users.
 Improperly fitted wheelchairs, or ones without enough cushioning, cause pressure sores when they’re used for a long time.
 Pressure sores are injuries sustained to the skin caused by prolonged pressure stemming from the user’s own body weight.
 They can be incredibly painful and, at worst, can become infected and threaten the user’s life.
 A lack of padding forces the body’s weight to be focused on the bones of the hips instead of being distributed through the thighs, increasing the danger of developing a pressure sore.
 A sling seat, as seen on many cruiser hospital chairs, can stretch and lengthen over time, which causes the hips to tilt.
 This tilt places more weight on one side of the hips, making the uneven pressure even worse.

-Hospital wheelchair footrests are two independent flat planes of plastic meant to support the feat.
+Hospital wheelchair footrests are two independent flat planes of plastic meant to support the feet.
 They can be tilted forward or backwards but, are usually, not adjusted to be higher or lower in accordance with the user’s leg length.
 Footrests that are too low or too high place more weight and pressure on the end of the thigh or buttocks, respectively.
 Wheelchairs with sides that are too narrow place pressure on the sides of the torso, thighs, and hips and threaten to cause pressure sores or friction rashes as the user’s body rubs against the chair as they propel it.

 Contractures are a common and important concern for people using improperly fitted wheelchairs.
 A contracture is a physiological change in soft tissue composition that reduces a joint's range of motion.
 They occur after prolonged periods of immobility because the body’s tissue adapts to its new reduced length.
 Sitting in a wheelchair, particularly one that is too small, can lead people to sit in unhealthy postures, and over time those postures become permanent.